 Since the first proclamation of 21st century framework which formulated in the form of P21 framework (Partnership for 21st Century Framework), the field preliminary observation has been done to lecturers at University of Putra Indonesia, Padang.
 The observation shows that most of them are still new with the concept of learning P21.
 It is proved by looking at the learning curriculum used like syllabus, teaching material, and methods which are still not referring to the learning of new literacy in the era of industrial revolution 4.0.
 This situation need to get a serious attention both by the universities and lecturers since it will lead to the learning process in the classroom.
-This issue has also been a concern to Director General of Higher Education, Dirjen Dikti Belmana.
-He proposes a policy about a concept of learning P21 with curriculum oriented.
+This issue has also been a concept of learning P21 with curriculum oriented.
 The curriculum cannot just train the ability of old literacy like reading, writing and counting but must be supported by the ability of mastery a new literacy like big data, technology and humanity.
 The lecturer's understanding of this issues is the object of the research that needs to be qualitatively analyzed: study case at university of Putra Indonesia YPTK, Padang.